In this section

 Clinical assessment and service access can be complex for recently arrived children with disability, especially for older children and adolescents.
 The RCH refugee fellows are available for advice if needed.
 This webpage is intended to provide useful links for healthcare providers working with people with disability, particularly those who arrived in Australia as refugees or asylum seekers.
 More detailed websites on developmental assessment and education assessment are available.

 The National Disability Insurance Scheme (NDIS) is administered by the National Disability Insurance Agency (NDIA; an independent statutory agency).
 The NDIS will provide support to people with disability and their families and carers.
 Support is goal-oriented, with a focus on community participation and accessing mainstream supports.
-Culturally and linguistically diverse (CALD) community participation/access to NDIS has been low in the trial period (see NDIS Council of Australian Governments (COAG) reports).
+Culturally and linguistically diverse (CALD) community participation/access to NDIS was low in the trial period (see NDIS Council of Australian Governments (COAG) reports).
+See:

 Supports for people <65 years to increase access to employment and community participation